aalssadah/test/README.md

-Certainly!
 Here are some guidelines for working with Laravel:

 1. Install Laravel:
    - Make sure you have PHP and Composer installed on your system.